John Albiston Interview

-I’ve gravitated to night photography & light-painting because I’ve been putting my 4 kids to sleep as babies, toddlers and young kids forever!
-(Well 10rs at least) I don’t get them down until c9pm which is when I grab my gear and head out.
+I’ve gravitated to night photography and light-painting because I’ve been putting my four kids to sleep as babies, toddlers and young kids forever!
+I don’t get them down until 9pm which is when I grab my gear and head out.
 One of my earliest lightpainting shots is one of my favourites.

-JOHN: It’s so relatively easy to execute but the result was so strange and surreal I was hooked.
+It’s so relatively easy to execute but the result was so strange and surreal I was hooked.
 It showed me that with a little imagination the world at night could be transformed into somewhere strange & magical.
 I do try for an atmospheric image or one with impact.

 You seems interested in derelict and disused buildings, any particular reason for this?